In My Chair

 "In My Chair" is a single released by the British rock band Status Quo in 1970.
+It was produced by John Schroeder.

 The song was written in an afternoon by Francis Rossi and Bob Young in Rossi's kitchen.
-The single was produced by John Schroeder.

-It later appeared on numerous compilation albums, including Pictures – 40 Years of Hits.

-The song has remained a regular feature of Status Quo live sets over subsequent decades, including their first live album in 1977.
+It later appeared on numerous compilation albums, including Pictures – 40 Years of Hits, and has remained a regular feature of Status Quo live sets over subsequent decades, including their first live album in 1977.